wireapp/wire-server-deploy/ansible/README.md

 ### Deployment

-Assuming blue servers are serving version 42 and we want to upgrade to version 43.
+Assuming blue servers are serving version 42, green servers are serving version 43 and we want to upgrade to version 44.

 Note: The releases/artifacts for SFT can be found at: https://github.com/wearezeta/avs-service/releases